-Two of the many sectors the Lebanese people have been trying to understand is the economic and the judicial.
+Two of the many sectors the Lebanese people have been trying to understand are the economic and the judicial.

 It is well believed that fighting corruption means that we need to bring to trial politicians who have entered their governmental positions as middle-to-low-class citizens, and left as enormous billionaires.
 And also the wealthy who used their positions to quadruple (or more) their wealth.

 One of the ways we can fight through this is by going after politicians who are illicitly rich, using the Lebanese Illicit Enrichment Law issued in 1999.